andreashlarsen/Larsen2024-BayesFit/README.md

 #### formfactors.py  function.py   get_header_footer.py
 helpfunctions, called by bayesapp.py

- #### Flow_template.sh Flow.sh
+ #### Flow_template.sh Flow.sh folderX/Flow_foderX.sh
- bash script that calls bayesapp with various settings, as explained in the paper
+ bash script that calls bayesapp with various settings (number of points in each dataset, different priors etc)
+ overview of folders can be found in the LOOGBOOK txt file

+ #### folderX/FigureX.py
+ python scripts for generating the figures of the paper

  ## installation
  bayesfit.py is a python script (python3), requirements: python3 with numpy, matplotlib, scipy